-The Rockler story began in 1954, when Nordy Rockler started the Minnesota Woodworkers Supply Company in a garage in north Minneapolis.
+The Rockler story began in 1954, when Nordy Rockler started the Minnesota Woodworkers Supply Company in Minneapolis.
 Over 60 years, that small mail-order business would expand and evolve into the Rockler Woodworking and Hardware of today: an industry-leading source of tools and supplies with a publishing division, a nationwide network of retail stores and an international presence through the catalog and website.
 But the Rockler story is not just about the company.
 It's about the generations of woodworkers who have taken the products we sell and made them part of their own stories – in the form of elegant heirlooms and special projects that will testify to their love of the craft for years to come.
 In short, it's about you, our customers.

 Send Us Your Story